Eco Tips: Swopping to a plant based diet

 Within each type of activity there will again be a range of responses.
 People choosing to change their diet for example may choose to have a meat free day each week or to become fully vegan.

-What is the purpose of do something?
+What is the purpose of doing something?

-It is to minimise, halt or reverse the adverse effects we humans have on the environment and to help, support or improve the lives of others (both human and non-human) who are adversely and/or unfairly affected by the crisis.
+It is to minimise, halt or reverse the adverse effects we humans have on the environment and to help, support or improve, the lives of others (both human and non-human) who are adversely and/or unfairly affected by the crisis.

 What can we do?